-The Company's subsidiary in Brazil, Martinrea Honsel Brazil Fundicao e comercio de Pecas em Alumino Ltda., is currently being assessed by the State of Sao Paulo's tax authorities for certain historical value added tax ("VAT") credits claimed on aluminum purchases from certain local suppliers that occurred prior to the acquisition of the Brazil subsidiary in 2011.
+The Company's subsidiary in Brazil, Martinrea Honsel Brazil Fundicao e comercio de Pecas em Alumino Ltda., is currently being assessed by the State of Sao Paulo's tax authorities for certain historical VAT credits claimed on aluminum purchases from certain local suppliers that occurred prior to the acquisition of the Brazil subsidiary in 2011.
 The taxation system and regulatory environment in Brazil is characterized by numerous indirect taxes and frequently changing legislation subject to various interpretations by the various Brazilian regulatory authorities who are empowered to impose significant fines, penalties and interest charges.
 The basis for the assessments stems from the classification of aluminum purchases, the registration status of the aluminum suppliers in question and the differing treatments between manufactured and unmanufactured aluminum for VAT purposes.
-The potential exposure under these assessments, based on the notices issued by the tax authorities and most recent developments surrounding the assessments, is approximately \$53,607 (BRL \$235,723) including interest and penalties to December 31, 2021 (December 31, 2020 - \$55,003 or BRL \$224,192).
-The Company has sought external legal advice and believes that it has complied, in all material respects, with the relevant legislation and will vigorously defend against the assessments.
+The potential exposure under these assessments, based on the notices issued by the tax authorities and most recent developments surrounding the assessments, is approximately \$39,589 (BRL \$153,586) including interest and penalties to December 31, 2022 (December 31, 2021 - \$53,607 or BRL \$235,723).
+The

+Company has sought external legal advice and believes that it has complied, in all material respects, with the relevant legislation and will continue to vigorously defend against the assessments.
+The amounts of the assessment have decreased due to successful challenges by the Company's subsidiary at preliminary stages of the proceedings.
 The assessments are at various stages in the process.
-Three assessments of \$38,848 (BRL \$170,825) including interest and penalties as at December 31, 2021 have entered the judicial litigation process.
-The Company's subsidiary may be required to present guarantees related to these assessments up to \$18,802 (BRL \$82,677) shortly through a pledge of assets, bank letter of credit or cash deposit.
+Two assessments totaling \$19,909 (BRL \$77,237) including interest and penalties as at December 31, 2022 have entered the judicial litigation process.
+The Company's subsidiary may be required to present guarantees related to these assessments up to \$26,859 (BRL \$104,201) shortly through a pledge of assets, bank letter of credit or cash deposit.
 No provision has been recorded by the Company in connection with this contingency as, at this stage, the Company has concluded that it is not probable that a liability will result from the matter.